-To enable logging:
+To enable logging on a non-Windows machine:

 - 1. Open the simba.cassandraodbc.ini configuration file in a text editor. - 2.
-Set the LogLevel key to the desired level of information to include in log files.
-For example:
+To specify the level of information to include in log files, set the LogLevel property to one of the following numbers: